laurenwilner/github_training_site/_book/06_group-workflow.md

 merge into main.
 Click `Merge pull request` and then `Confirm merge`.
 You can delete the branch as you usually do.

-You have just resolved your first merge conflict!

 **Recap**

+- You have just resolved your first merge conflict!
-In this route you worked together on the same files.
+- In this route you worked together on the same files.
 If you had edited different sections of the file, you could successfully merge both of your changes into main.
 In this instance, both of you edited the same line of code, which created a merge conflict.
-We covered how to solve the merge conflict on GitHub.
-Here, you need to make decisions about which version of the code is the one you want to keep.
+You resolve the merge conflict.
+- To minimize the change of merge conflicts, make sure you do `git pull origin main` before you start your day's work to pull down the most recent version of the repo.
+If you do get a conflict, you know how to resolve it.
+You will need to make a decision about which version of the code to keep.
+It should be clear based on what you hope to accomplish in the analysis.